Patterson Hood

 Patterson David Hood (born March 24, 1964) is an American singer-songwriter and co-founder of the band Drive-By Truckers.

 Early life

 Hood was born in Muscle Shoals, Alabama, the son of Jan Patterson Adams and David Hood, the longtime bassist of the Muscle Shoals Rhythm Section.
 He has a younger sister, Lilla Hood.
 His parents married young, and divorced when he was in college.
 His mother later remarried.
 Hood wrote the song "18 Wheels of Love" about their relationship.

 Hood began writing songs at the age of eight, and by the time he was 14 he was playing guitar in a local rock band.
-He went college at the University of North Alabama, where he formed the band Adam's House Cat in 1985 with his friend Mike Cooley, and the group won Musician Magazines Best Unsigned Band competition three years later.
-However, the band's regional acclaim didn't translate into significant commercial success, and its sole full-length album wasn't released until September 21, 1998.
+He went to college at the University of North Alabama, where he formed the band Adam's House Cat in 1985 with his friend Mike Cooley, and the group won Musician Magazines Best Unsigned Band competition three years later.
+However, the band's regional acclaim did not translate into significant commercial success, and its sole full-length album wasn't released until September 21, 1998.